Samirahamidi/My-GEO712-Repo/README.md

 In this regard, we use this command:  gitcreds::gitcreds_set()
 ## This is the second part of the session
 Make a clown from the repository
+## Conflict resolutions
+Here we are trying to check push